bobaiello/kubernetesProvisioning/README.md

 # kubernetesProvisioning
 Scripts to help provision a Kubernetes Cluster

-Adapted from Kubernetes Essential on Linux Academy taught by William Boyd
+Adapted from Kubernetes Essentials on Linux Academy taught by William Boyd

 Steps:
 1. Fix the vimrc and set the Git global variables